praneethprogame/my-learning-bot-code/README.md

+# My learning bot Code

+Note:
-and if your using discord.js V13 make sure to create a file called .env and write in
+if your using discord.js V13 make sure to create a file called .env and write in

-TOKEN= your discord bot token!
+`TOKEN= your discord bot token!`

 and to run the bot from vs code(visual studio code) just do the command